Logistics Engineers

 ---|---|---|

-1 of the easiest ways to increase your salary as A Logistics Engineer is to move to a higher paying state like DC.
-Right now, the highest paying states for Logistics Engineers are DC, MD, VA, AK and CA.
+One of the easiest ways to increase your salary as a Logistics Engineer is to move to a higher paying state like RI.
+Right now, the highest paying states for Logistics Engineers are RI, DC, MD, WA and AL.

-However a higher pay at DC doesn’t guarantee that you will make more because the living expenses at DC might be 2x higher than where you are currently at now.
+However, a higher pay at RI doesn’t guarantee that you will make more because the living expenses at RI might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Logistics Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Logistics Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

 Requirements

-We asked other Logistics Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Logistics Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Operations Management and Supervision |